signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SDKFunctionalLimits"></a>
 # SDK Functional Limits

-pktlib, voplib, and streamlib versions in the SDK are functionally limited as follows:
+pktlib, voplib, and streamlib versions in the SDK demo versions are functionally limited as follows:

    1) Data limit.
-Processing is limited to 30000 frames / payloads of data.
+Processing is limited to 20000 frames / payloads of data.
 There is no limit on data sources, which include various file types (audio, encoded, pcap), network sockets, and USB audio.

    2) Concurrency limit.
-Maximum number of concurrent instances is two and maximum number of channels per instance is 2 (total of 4 concurrent channels).
+Maximum number of concurrent instances is two and maximum number of channels per instance is 4 (total of 8 concurrent channels).

 If you need an evaluation SDK with relaxed functional limits for a trial period, [contact us](https://github.com/signalogic/SigSRF_SDK#DocumentationSupport).